-People may have an expectation to hear blues rhythms and melodies when listening to a duo that lacks the “elemental” bass player –like The White Stripes and The Black Keys –however, their expectation can’t be qualified when it comes to Not In The Face.
+People may expect to hear blues rhythms and melodies when listening to a duo that lacks the “elemental” bass player –like The White Stripes and The Black Keys –however, their expectation can’t be qualified when it comes to Not In The Face.
 Guitarist Jonathan Terrell and drummer Wes Cargal unapologetically deliver a raw rock ‘n’ roll that commands attention through powerhouse performances and recordings.

 Indeed, Austin provides the daytime bartenders the perfect platform to sort out their twangy garage grooves.
 Both admit the city houses individuals who take advantage of the artistic means Austin has to offer because it’s an environment that truly nurtures its art and music scene.
 They obviously feel a part of this community.

 “Here, you don’t have to put up a front for anybody or pretend,” Cargal said.
-“You’ll want to invest in it because [our music] is fun to listen to and it makes you feel good . . . but it still has an emotional impact,” Cargal said.
+“You’ll want to invest in it because [our music] is fun to listen to and it makes you feel good . . . but it still has an emotional impact.”

-So now that they have a persona about them, NITF is wrapping up their second compilation, an EP called Walk.
-The two piece described the four songs as being distinct from one another: there is a honky tonk-ish track, a straight rock n’ roll song, a poppy moody hit, and a re-make of a track on Bikini.
+So now that they have a persona about them, NITF is wrapping up their second compilation, an EP called “Walk.”
+The two-piece described the four songs as being distinct from one another: there is a honky tonk-ish track, a straight rock ‘n’ roll song, a pop-y moody hit, and a remake of a track on “Bikini.”

 “It’s a much different approach than ‘Bikini,’ which was a bunch of demos that never had any direction to walk into,” Terrell said.
 “We just kept tracking demos and cleaned them up to put them on the record. ['Walk'] is the first attempt to record something new and it will capture the tough vibe we have, definitely trying to experiment with as much as we know in the studio.”